-- Pick the right tool for the job
+1. Pick the right translation tool for the job

 Understanding different translation methods helps you choose the right approach for your audience, budget and deadlines.

-‘Low impact’ content – such as user-generated messages – can be translated quickly using machine translation (using a human editor to make sure the end result is accurate and appropriate).
+‘Low impact’ content – such as user-generated messages – can be translated quickly using machine translation, but don’t forget to use a human editor to make sure the end result is accurate and appropriate.

 Marketing messages that are carefully crafted to have an emotional impact require a more sophisticated approach.
 If you’ve been frustrated by poor quality or slow translations – or your campaigns have failed to achieve the results you anticipated – you may need to localise your content more.
 Read more about how localisation can turbocharge the results you get from your marketing campaigns in our downloadable guide: Making every marketing communication count.